pymupdf/PyMuPDF/docs/page.rst

    .. method:: annot_xrefs()

-      PDF only: return a list of the :data`xref` numbers of annotations, widgets and links -- technically of all entries found in the page's */Annots*  array.
+      PDF only: return a list of the :data:`xref` numbers of annotations, widgets and links -- technically of all entries found in the page's */Annots*  array.

       :rtype: list
       :returns: a list of items *(xref, type)* where type is the annotation type.
 Use the type to tell apart links, fields and annotations, see :ref:`AnnotationTypes`.